Post

 gh pr edit $PR_NUMBER --repo $REPO --add-label "$LABEL"

-After committing the file to the main branch of the repo, opening a new PR will automatically trigger GitHub Actions:
+After committing the file to the main branch of the Repo, opening a new PR will automatically trigger GitHub Actions:

 Execution Result